- 1. Praia da Conceição

 Cascais' most iconic monument resembles a fairytale castle.
 It was once home to a count, but has been turned into a museum, displaying a collection of decorative art, swords, paintings, sculptures, and manuscripts.
 Outside is a 16th-century chapel and the crystal-clear waters of the tiny but beautiful beach of Santa Marta.

 Its name (“Queen’s Beach”) recalls the time when it was the private beach of Queen Amélia in the 1880s, but it’s now accessible to everyone.
-It’s tiny but the perfect Instagram beach, hidden between rocks and cliffs, right in the pedestrianized center of town.
+It’s small but the perfect Instagram beach, hidden between rocks and cliffs, right in the pedestrianized center of town.
 The calm, crystal-clear waters attract families with children, young couples, standup paddleboarders, and teenagers who love to jump off the rocks.

 See the Praia da Rainha Guide.